elionne/easy_bitcoin_wallet/README.md

 Easy bitcoin wallet attempt to be a tool to easy make operations on cryptogric around the bitcoin wallet.
 It cannot read entry directly from your wallet database, it can only encrypt, decrypt hash your passphrase.
+I think all operations may be done with openssl.

-The keys to use with Easy bitcoin wallet can be found with the Python program jackjack-jj/pywallet
+The keys to use with Easy bitcoin wallet can be found with the Python program jackjack-jj/pywallet.

 # Compilation